SvenGDK/PS-Classics-fPKG-Builder/README.md

 # PS Classics fPKG Builder
-- Easily create PS1, PS2 & PSP game fake packages for the PS4 / PS5 on macOS & Windows
+- Easily create PS1, PS2 & PSP game fake packages for the PS4 / PS5 on macOS, Linux and Windows
 - Supports .BIN files (PS1) & .ISO files (PS2 & PSP)
 - Detects PS1 game protection and can apply the required patch
 - Automatic PS1 game TOC generation for games using CDDA music
 - Customize the icon & background
 - Configurate the used emulator
 - Select up to 4 discs on PS1 & up to 5 discs on PS2
+- Automatically apply game configs (Windows & Linux only atm)

 ## Notes for macOS users
 - Runs on macOS 12.0 or newer